Exercise is Medicine

 EIM-OC Recognizes Florida Gulf Coast University as a Gold Level Campus!

 On June 1, 2016 Exercise is Medicine® officially recognized 103 colleges and universities participating in the EIM on Campus program.
 Universities and colleges participating in EIM on Campus promote physical activity as a vital sign of health to their campus community.
 The awards were given as part of the 2016 Exercise is Medicine World Congress, held in conjunction with the American College of Sports Medicine’s Annual Meeting in Boston.
 FGCU is one of only two universities that have been recognized in Florida.

 “Each of these campuses has made a difference at their school by making health a priority,” said Dr. Carena Winters, chair of the Exercise is Medicine On Campus program.
 These college and university leaders are making movement a part of the daily campus culture and providing students the tools necessary to strengthen healthy physical activity habits that will benefit them throughout their life.”

 Gold Level Recognition: Campuses that have built a system where students may be referred to a fitness professional as part of medical treatment.

 Silver Level Recognition: Campuses engaging students, faculty and staff in EIM education initiatives.

 Bronze Level Recognition: Campuses that are promoting and generating awareness of the health benefits of physical activity.

-Department of Rehabilitation Sciences and Dr. Mitchell Cordova, Dean - College of Health and Human Services, were presented FGCU's Silver Exercise is Medicine recognition award by ACSM's past President Dr. Robert Sallis, Kaiser Permanente, at ACSM in San Diego, CA, June 2015.
-Pictured (L to R): Robert Sallis, Renee M. Jeffreys, Mitchell Cordova.
+Department of Rehabilitation Sciences and Dr. Mitchell Cordova, Dean - College of Health & Human Services, were presented FGCU's Silver Exercise is Medicine recognition award by ACSM's past President Dr. Robert Sallis, Kaiser Permanente, at ACSM in San Diego, CA, June 2015.